9oelM/9oelM.github.io/content/blog/2022-05-10-How-to-compile-C++-code-into-Webassembly-with-Emscripten-and-use-it-in-Webpack-+-Typescript-+-React-project/index.md

 ---
-title: "How to compile C++ code into Emscripten into Webassembly and use it in Webpack + Typescript + React project"
+title: "How to compile C++ code into Webassembly with Emscripten + Docker and use it in Webpack + Typescript + React project"
 date: "2022-05-09T09:00:00.009Z"
 tags: ["webassembly", "javascript", "emscripten"]
 tab: "post"